The Hidden Costs of Pension Reforms: Rising Income Inequality, Lagging Economic Growth

 Download the Report

-• The share of the US workforce covered by pension plans decreased by 13 percentage points from 1977-2021.
+• The share of the U.S. workforce covered by pension plans decreased by 13 percentage points from 1977-2021.
 During the same time, the top income quintile earned almost 14 times more than the bottom quintile in 2021 compared to only 7 times more in 1977.

 • A single negative pension change (i.e. benefits reduction, creating plan tiers, increased employee contributions, or plan closures) increased the ratio of the top to bottom income quintiles – the study’s measure of income inequality – by 0.27.